New section

 The decision to consolidate should be made carefully.
 Consolidation is not required but may be necessary in some instances.

-- November 9, 2022
+- November 25, 2024

 Both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
 Medical students face a unique situation with long enrollment periods followed by additional years of post-graduation training.
-Therefore, careful consideration should be given when choosing financing options.
+Careful consideration should be given when choosing financing options.

 Though the costs associated with applying for a residency position will be a minor portion of the total cost of your medical education, they can still add up.
 Because application fees are not always covered by student loans, it is important to develop a plan early on for how you will manage these expenses.